 </style>

-From there all you need to do is identify a unique class or id on the element you want to style and overwrite the built in styles.
+From there, you only need to identify a unique class or id on the element you want to style and overwrite the built-in styles.

 Wrapping Up